 If you haven't already done so, we also encourage our applicants to review our online FAQ page before taking the exams.
 This page addresses many of the questions our applicants typically have, from how we conduct exams, to what you need to bring with you, to how much it costs, and in general what you can expect on the big day.
 If you have questions, we request you check this site first before contacting us directly.
 You'll probably find the answer there.
 Our exam FAQ web page is located at:

-But, right now you're here to pre-register, so let's get that out of the way: First, a word about our capcha ("I am not a robot!") line: This was added to prevent automated programs from creating bogus pre-registration entries, but it apparently confounds a lot of humans.
-Just follow the instructions in the pop-up window and you should be OK.
+Before we begin, a word about our capcha line, which you will encounter on the next page: This was added to prevent automated programs from creating bogus pre-registration entries, but it apparently confounds a lot of humans as well.
+Just follow the instructions below, or the equivalent ones in the pop-up window on the pre-registration entry page, and you should be OK.
 For instance, suppose your callsign is K1ABC, your telephone is 614-555-1212, and your email address is firstname.lastname@example.org.
-If you are asked to enter the last two characters in your callsign ("BC"), the digits between the dashes in your phone number ("555"), and the first two characters in your email address ("me"), you'd enter "BC555me" (without the quotes and with no spaces) on the "I am not a robot!" line.
-It really isn't that hard.
+You will be asked to enter the last two characters in your FRN or callsign ("BC"), the digits between the dashes in your phone number ("555"), and the first two characters in your email address ("me"), so you'd enter "BC555me" on the capcha line (the concatenation of all three strings in order, without the quotes, and with no spaces between them).
+It really isn't that hard, but because this entry causes so many problems, we encourage you to stop and figure out your capcha entry now, before proceeding.

 - Yes, I am currently licensed and have a valid US Amateur Radio callsign